 Porter – $15 USD per day

-Tips – you also normally tip anywhere from $75 to $150 per person form an average 15 day trek to each guide and porter.
+Tips – you also normally tip anywhere from $75 to $150 per person from an average 15-day trek to each guide and porter.
 Or you can just estimate about 10% of the overall trekking cost.

 How well is the trail marked?

-What is a typical day look like on the Annapurna Circuit?
+What does a typical day look like on the Annapurna Circuit?

 For a detailed day to day idea of the experience I had with my dad, be sure to check out my Tiger Balm Tales – a narrative series about hiking the Annapurna Circuit with my dad.